-Andrew Reay has completed Brainspotting Phase 1, Phase 2, Phase 3, the Brainspotting 5 day Intensive and is a Brainspotting Professional and has completed accreditation as a Certified Brainspotting Therapist.
+Andrew Reay has completed Brainspotting Phase 1, Phase 2, Phase 3, Phase 4 and the Brainspotting 5 day Intensive.
+He is a Brainspotting Professional and has completed accreditation as a Certified Brainspotting Therapist.

 Brainspotting is a relatively new (since 2003) treatment approach which works by identifying, processing, and releasing stored negative or traumatic experiences from the brain to help affected individuals heal from within.
 It also promotes healing for individuals suffering from physical pain.